 The Hazelino stands out most thanks to its signature creaminess.
 Think of this as “Nutella in a cup.”
 Though at first this blend may seem gimmicky, we think that Nespresso has done a great job.

 This is a great option if you enjoy hazelnut creamer or any similar type of flavoring in your coffee.
 Thanks to natural notes drawn out of the beans themselves, the Hazelino capsules are actually reminiscent of indulgent creamer.

 Mix this into a latte for an even richer experience.
 The Hazelino capsules are an especially great option when it comes to crafting milk drinks.
 Because the beans are roasted to a medium level, they provide a full body while also retaining some of the brightness that can cut through cream.

 The Solelio is jam-packed with fruity flavor, and yet it still comes off with a mild and subdued taste.
 We like that these capsules are able to do so much without being overpowering, but we do wish the Solelio had a little more body.

 These beans are sourced from Africa, which is a departure from most of our other Nespresso picks.
 This means that the Solelio has rich and round flavor.
 Because the Solelio uses Arabica beans, you can expect a hefty punch of caffeine for your morning.

-We recommend these capsules, especially for customers who know they like African beans, and for anyone looking for a full-bodied cup.
+We recommend these capsules, especially for customers who know they like African beans, and for anyone looking for an interesting cup.